 Estimated reading time: 8 minutes

 The business world has been shifting to e-commerce for years.
-But that shift has definitely accelerated over the past 12 months, and today, online shopfronts reign supreme for connecting small businesses with customers and driving sales.
+But recently that shift has accelerated even more, and today, online shopfronts reign supreme for connecting small businesses with customers and driving sales.
 And if you’re in the business of crafting, building or making things, one of the best e-commerce platforms you can use is Etsy.

 It doesn’t matter if you’re an artist launching a new business, a budding entrepreneur looking for a new side hustle or just someone who wants to make a little extra through a creative hobby.
 With a whopping 10.2 billion in sales in 2020 alone, Etsy is definitely the place to start selling.